tadinhhuy/tadinhhuy/README.md

   <div>
     <p>
-      The real winners in life are the people who look at every situation with an expectation that they can make it work or make it better - Barbara Pletcher
+      Feeling grateful to or appreciative of someone or something in your life actually attracts more of the things that you appreciate and value into your life. - Christiane Northrup
     </p>
     <div id="header" align="center">
       <div id="badges">